daler-bobojanov/RPG-RPS-Proposal/README.md

 ### Timeline:

+* Wednesday:
-* Wednesday - finish the game wireframing and proposal list.
-Begin putting together
+    - finish the game wireframing and proposal list.
+    - begin to pseudocode.

 * Thursday -
 * Friday -
 * Saturday -